elemaudio/website/src/pages/docs/guides/Sample_Accurate_Rendering.md

 As you write your audio software, you have some flexibility to decide what changes take effect and where, to make your own tradeoffs about the performance and structure of your app.
-The general distiction to be aware of is that any time you execute javascript, changes made to the signal flow of your application will only be applied at the beginning of the next audio block (which means that, due to the block size, your change might not take effect for several milliseconds).
+The general distinction to be aware of is that any time you execute javascript, changes made to the signal flow of your application will only be applied at the beginning of the next audio block (which means that, due to the block size, your change might not take effect for several milliseconds).